Engineering Advisory Council - Active

 Senior Advisor, Space and Advanced Technologies

-Following two years in the private sector, Mr. Reynolds, a career civil servant, has worked at the U.S. Department of Energy (15 years) and State Department (23) in a range of science, technology and engineering fields and related strategic planning, technology forecasting and assessment, non-proliferation, export controls and cooperative research, among other areas of responsibility.
-He served as DOE Representative for Western Europe at the US Mission to OECD in Paris from 1983-1986 and as Science and Technology Counselor in the US Embassy in Rome from 1996-2000 under a limited Foreign Service appointment.
+Following two years in the private sector, Mr. Reynolds, a career civil servant, has worked at the U.S. Department of Energy (15 years) and State Department (26) in a range of science, technology and engineering fields, related strategic planning, technology foresight and assessment, non-proliferation, export controls, cooperative research, and other areas of responsibility.
+He served as DOE Representative for Western Europe at the US Mission to OECD in Paris from 1983-1986 where he was also engaged with the International Energy Agency, the Nuclear Energy Agency and the International Atomic Energy Agency in Vienna.
+From 1996-2000, Mr. Reynolds served under a limited Foreign Service appointment as Science and Technology Counselor in the US Embassy in Rome.

-In his current assignment as Senior Advisor for Space and Advanced Technologies, Bureau of Oceans and International Environmental and Scientific Affairs, Mr. Reynolds continues to focus on these strategic areas, as well as the use of space assets for development; S&T and engineering for natural hazards mitigation, recovery and sustainable and resilient infrastructure; disruptive technologies; innovation and Internet governance and cybersecurity.
-He also serves as Vice Chairman of the UN Commission on Science and Technology for Development, headquartered in Geneva.
+In his current assignment as Senior Advisor for Space and Advanced Technologies, Office of International Communications and Information Policy, Bureau of Economic Affairs, Mr. Reynolds continues to focus on these strategic areas and, inter alia, the use of information and communications technologies and space assets for development; S&T and engineering for urbanization and resilient infrastructure; natural hazards mitigation and recovery; disruptive technologies; innovation, Internet governance and cybersecurity.
+He also served as Chairman of the UN Commission on Science and Technology for Development, in Geneva.

-Mr. Reynolds earned a BA from the University of Virginia, combining pre-medical studies and international relations, including a year at the University of Copenhagen and Goethe Institute.
-He earned MS degrees in energy technology management from George Washington University and strategic intelligence from the National Intelligence University.
+Mr. Reynolds earned a BA from the University of Virginia, combining pre-medical studies and international relations, and overseas study at the University of Copenhagen and Goethe Institute.
+He earned MS degrees in engineering and applied science from George Washington University and strategic intelligence from the National Intelligence University.
 Mr. Reynolds speaks and reads Spanish, Italian, French, and some German.

 Founder and President, Sturman Industries